pseeth/pysnapshot/README.md

 # SnapShot

-This is a really small experimental package for saving code associated with an experiment, and reloading it at a later time.
+This is a tiny helper package for saving code associated with an experiment, and reloading it at a later time.
 There are two main functions:

 1. `snapshot.capture`: Captures the code associated with a module into a snapshot at a given path.